🎙️

 👤 Who Should Listen

-• Individuals who struggle with asking for help or showing vulnerability.
+• Individuals who struggle with vulnerability or asking for help from loved ones.

 🔑 Key Takeaways